DIY Website Builder vs Hiring a Website Developer (2025 Guide for Small Businesses)

-Why This Decision Matters More Than Ever in 2025
+Why Hiring a Website Developer Matters More in 2025

 The website you launch today isn’t just a placeholder.
 It’s the first interaction many customers have with your brand.
 With mobile traffic dominating, Google’s page-experience signals, and competition for attention increasing, a decent site simply isn’t good enough anymore.